gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/datepicker.md

 ## Methods

-Besides the [Common methods for all Controls](../common_methods.md) a DatePicker control also has the following aditional methods:
+Besides the [Common methods for all Controls](../common_methods.md) a DatePicker control also has the following additional methods:

 | Method              | Purpose                                                                                    |
 | ------------------- | ------------------------------------------------------------------------------------------ |